Our Impact

 SEE plays an important role in building thriving STEM pathways.

 A 2019-2020 yearlong research investigation, led by Dr. Shelley Stromholt of Aspect Research + Evaluation, aimed to examine the potential for programs like SEE to address issues of equity in STEM education through learner engagement in authentic systems STEM.
 This study had the additional goal of examining how this engagement supports young people from underrepresented groups to make progress on STEM pathways.
 We identified aspects of SEE that contribute to youth engagement in using systems thinking and STEM practices in formal and informal settings to address complex, relevant, and contemporary problems.
 We surveyed the STEM journey of 142 previous SEE high school interns and ambassadors and compared their experiences along the Thriving Pathway.
 The concept of thriving, from Schreiner and colleagues (2010) is a desirable goal in STEM pathways and a concept that attends to dimensions such as how students are academically engaged, how they make efforts toward goals, and how they connect to their community.
 We used the concept of thriving to understand how SEE learners are supported, or not, by their experiences with SEE to make progress toward these aspects of STEM success.
+For more information, please see our Nature Humanities and Social Sciences Communications publication, Consequential Insights for Advancing Informal STEM Learning and Outcomes for Students from Historically Marginalized Communities.

 High School Interns describing their experiment to visiting students.